Class Claims Medi-Cal Discriminates Against Latinos

 OAKLAND, Calif.
 (CN) — Medi-Cal recipients and a major union sued California’s top health care officials in a class action Wednesday, accusing them of steadily cutting spending on the state’s health insurance program as the number of Latino Medi-Cal enrollees surged in the past two decades.

-The lead plaintiffs, Analilia Jimenez Perea and her disabled son, were joined by the Service Employees International Union — United Healthcare Workers West, California’s largest health care worker union, with more than 93,000 members, the National Day Laborer Organizing Center, St. John’s Well Child and Family Center, of Los Angeles, and three other named plaintiffs.
+The lead plaintiffs, Analilia Jimenez Perea and her disabled son, were joined by the Service Employees International Union — United Healthcare Workers West, California’s largest health care worker union, the National Day Laborer Organizing Center, St. John’s Well Child and Family Center, and three other named plaintiffs.

-They say the state began reducing Medi-Cal reimbursement rates to doctors as the percentage of Latino Medi-Cal patients rose from 2000 and 2016, when more than half of the enrollees were Latino.
+They say the state began reducing Medi-Cal reimbursement rates to doctors as the percentage of Latino Medi-Cal patients rose between 2000 and 2016, to more than half of all enrollees.

-Because Medi-Cal pays half of what Medicare pays for the same procedures — down from 65 percent in 2000 — will not treat Medi-Cal beneficiaries, according to the complaint in Alameda County Superior Court.
+Because Medi-Cal pays half of what Medicare pays for the same procedures — down from 65 percent in 2000 — doctors will not treat Medi-Cal beneficiaries, according to the complaint filed in Alameda County Superior Court.

-So Medi-Cal’s predominantly Latino patients wait weeks or months for an appointment compared to white counterparts, who are disproportionately covered by more generous Medicare and employer-sponsored insurance plans, the plaintiffs say.
+So Medi-Cal’s predominantly Latino patients wait weeks or months for an appointment compared to their white counterparts, who are disproportionately covered by more generous Medicare and employer-sponsored insurance plans, the plaintiffs say.

 The law requires California to provide Medi-Cal patients with the same access to care, and the plaintiffs claim the doctor shortage created by low reimbursements violates state anti-discrimination laws and the California Constitution.